TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/DacPico/README.md

 # Pico MCU Audio USB DAC

 See below for a guide to make a USB-Audio DAC using the [**Waveshare Pico Audio DAC Hat**](https://www.waveshare.com/pico-audio.htm) with a PCM5101A DAC, for more information also see [**here**](https://www.waveshare.com/wiki/Pico-Audio).
 This is an example of where the Pico uses a PIO programmed for an i2s 3-wire bus.
 The [**Waveshare Pico evaluation board**](https://www.waveshare.com/wiki/Pico-Eval-Board), also includes an onboard PCM5101A DAC, but needs GPIO 3 as the i2s Data pin.
+Both are available [here](https://www.robotics.org.za/W20167) and [here](https://www.robotics.org.za/W20159).

 The [**Pimoroni Raspberry Pi Pico Audio Pack**](https://shop.pimoroni.com/products/pico-audio-pack) works with the same code, but using 9 and 10 instead of 26 and 27, as the GPIO pins in pico-extras/src/rp2_common/pico_audio_i2s/include/pico/audio_i2s.h, as explained below.
+It is available [here](https://za.rs-online.com/web/p/raspberry-pi-hats-add-ons/2206236).

 <p align="left">
 <img src="images/Waveshare1.jpg" height="250" />